 *Note: Please ensure that you Limit to Peer-Reviewed resources when using this database.

-ASC provides abstracts for more than 9,300 scholarly and popular periodicals, with full text for more than 5,300 of these.
+Academic Search Complete provides abstracts for more than 9,300 scholarly and popular periodicals, with full-text for more than 5,300 of these.

 Provides original, comprehensive reporting and analysis on issues in the news.
 Each issue reports in-depth on a single theme in the areas of political and social issues, health, international affairs, education, the environment, technology and the U.S. economy.
 Reports include a background and chronology; an assessment of the current situation; tables and maps; pro/con statements from representatives of opposing positions; and bibliographies of key sources.